 Exercise.
-Exercise for 30 - 60 minutes 7 days a week (or at least a minimum of 5 days a week).
+Exercise for 30 to 60 minutes 7 days a week (or at least a minimum of 5 days a week).

 Weight Management.
-Combine exercise with a healthy diet rich in fresh fruits, vegetables and low-fat dairy products.
-Your body mass index (BMI) should be 18.5 - 24.8.
+Exercise and diet are the foundations for weight management.
+Your body mass index (BMI) should be 18.5 to 24.8.
 Waist circumference is also an important measure of heart attack risk.
 Men's waist circumferences should be less than 40 inches (102 centimeters), while women's should be below 35 inches (89 centimeters).
 Guidelines recommend your doctor create an individualized weight loss plan for you if you are overweight or obese.

 Smoking.
 It is essential to stop smoking.
 Also, avoid exposure to second-hand smoke.

 Antiplatelet Drugs.
-Most patients need to take low-dose aspirin (75 - 81 mg) on a regular daily basis after a heart attack.
-If you have had a drug-coated stent inserted, you must take another anti-platelet drug along with aspirin for at least 1 year following surgery.
-(Aspirin is also recommended for some patients as primary prevention of heart attack.)
+Most patients need to take low-dose aspirin (75 to 81 mg) on a regular daily basis after a heart attack.
+If you have had a drug-coated stent inserted, you must take another antiplatelet drug along with aspirin for at least 1 year following surgery.

 Other Drugs.
 Your doctor may recommend that you take an ACE inhibitor or beta blocker drug on an ongoing basis.
 It is also important to have an annual influenza ("flu") vaccination.